bitsol/minimal-mistakes/_posts/2018-01-15-raspberry-pickings.markdown

 ![Compute Module I/O Board v3](https://cdn-shop.adafruit.com/970x728/3442-00.jpg)

-"The Compute Module IO Board V3 is a development kit for those who wish to make use of the Raspberry Pi in a more flexible form factor.
+"The Compute Module IO Board V3 is a development kit for those who wish to make use of the Raspberry Pi in a more flexible form factor."
 (Raspberry Pi Foundation, n.d.)

 This beast gets you 120 pins.